 Mission StatementWe are our market’s dominant provider of relevant and compelling content.

-We delivery timely and accurate information to consumers,
+We deliver timely and accurate information to consumers,

 and we deliver targeted audiences to advertisers across multiple mediums.